wwt/JS-Contact-Search-Service/README.md

 you can feel free to add your own.
 The time taken to complete this exercise is ignored so please **take as much time as you need**.
 We encourage you to refactor your code and try to solve this problem in a way as close to how you would do it for an official product.

-It is **highly** recommended that you clone the code to your own machine, as the current HackerRank online editor does not provide a great user experience.
-As of writing, HackerRank will run your code in [NodeJS v10.15.10](https://www.hackerrank.com/environment), but we have provided a transpiler (babel) to ensure you have access to all of ES6 and below.
-It is possible your code will be referenced later in the interview process.

 ## Documentation